 Fun fact: I love to dance, listen to music from heavy rock to classical and I am learning to play the piano with my youngest son

-I have nearly 30 years’ experience in housing and regeneration, with particular skills and expertise in tenant management, training, partnership development and community engagement.
+I have over 30 years’ experience in housing and regeneration, with particular skills and expertise in tenant management, training, partnership development and community engagement.
 Prior to co-founding NewmanFrancis, I was director of the PEP Charitable Trust and Regional Co-ordinator at PEP Ltd.

 My commitment is to create communities where people thrive.
 As a resident in East London I have co-founded a branch of the Women’s Institute, a community garden, a thriving community market and a bee-keeping project.
 I am also a youth leader and I enjoy developing and leading projects that support young people to develop skills and confidence and contribute to the wider community.